xsguo1031/Stochastic-Portfolio-Optimization-Using-Pyomo/README.md

 # Stochastic-Portfolio-Optimization-Using-Pyomo
-This folder contains the pyomo code to do the two-stage stochastic portfolio optimization on a rolling basis in my research.
+This folder contains a part of pyomo code in my research.
+Three files are used to construct scenarios, build and solve the two-stage stochastic portfolio optimization on a rolling basis, respectively.